Arthurdw/dogehouse.py/docs/api.md

 ### `on_ready`

-This event gets called when the client has started the heartbeat, listeners and has received that the `token` and `access_token` are valid from [dogehouse.tv](https://dogehouse.tv).
+This event gets called when the client has started the heartbeat, listeners and has received that the `token` and `refresh_token` are valid from [dogehouse.tv](https://dogehouse.tv).

 ### `on_error`